 “Of course not.
 As you know perfectly well!
 Lord Spy has never lifted a sword in his life but is delighted to encourage others to fight.
 The Emperor thinks he is more obedient than you and less frightened of war.”

 “Frightened of war?
 Me?” bellows Lord See.
-“I was not frightened when I led the Royal Army of the North against the Great Khan and we routed his Wild Horsemen across the grasslands, blown like dusty leaves.”
+“I was not frightened when I led the Royal Army of the North against the Great Khan and we routed his Wild Horsemen across the grasslands, blown like dust.”
 Lord See calms, smiling at the memory of success.
 “The Khan has behaved himself for twenty years since.
 I know the value of a well-timed battle.
-But I also know the high cost of maintaining an army ready for battle and I know the cost in lives and misery of the battle itself.
+But I also know the high cost of maintaining an army ready for war and I know the cost in lives and the misery of fighting.
 With the very greatest of respect, Lord Spy does not.”

 Lord See shakes his head.
 “A rock to kill three beetles.
 But the violence of the blows may shatter the rock.”
 He wipes the sweat gathering on his forehead.
-“If your Imperial Father must have war let him make it in the south.
+“If your Imperial Father must have war let him make it in the East against the Great Khan.
 But encourage him to unite the other Kingdoms of the Empire in the cause.
 If you are about to cut off your foot, reassure your hands that you are not about to cut them off as well.”

 “Yes,” smiles the Prince.
 “That expresses it clearly.”

 “Also true,” says the Prince.
-“Although I don’t think he regards the Kings of the North, West and East as friends.
+“Although I don’t think he regards any of the four Kings as friends.
 More as servants bound to do his bidding.”

-“Remind the Emperor,” continues Lord See, “that extinguishing the Cleansing Fire will send a strong signal to others plotting harm against the Empire – the Khan will become less wild and the People of the Book may withdraw further into the mountains, at no further cost to the Empire.
+“Remind the Emperor,” continues Lord See, “that confronting the Khan will send a strong signal to others plotting harm against the Empire – the Master of the Cleansing Fire may become less ambitious and the People of the Book will withdraw further into the mountains, at no further cost to the Empire.
 Implore your father to talk directly with his Generals.
 Those with courage like General Fang will tell him they need time to recruit and train.
 We have been at peace for years and grown idle.”

-“Well,” says the Prince, trying to sound confident, “I will explain these points to my Father in the terms you have used.
+“Well,” says the Prince, trying to sound confident.
+“I will explain these points to my father the Emperor in the terms you have used.
 He must surely listen to me.”